 Bordered by South Africa, Botswana, Angola, and the Atlantic, Namibia has a population of just over 2.5 million people.
 The country is home to dramatic landscapes, friendly locals, and vast open spaces – not to mention natural attractions like Dune 6 at Sossusvlei.

-While the country is both appealing as a travel destination and very affordable – it scores a “2/7 – Very Affordable” in the Sovereign Cost of Living Index – it’s never featured much in the pages of Sovereign Research.
+While the country is both appealing as a travel destination and very affordable – it scores a “2/7 – Very Affordable” in the Sovereign Cost of Living Index – it’s never featured much in the pages of Sovereign Man.

 But the recent launch of the Namibian Digital Nomad Visa program makes Namibia an interesting option if you can work remotely.